ocaml/ocaml/manual/manual/html_processing/README.md

 index `webman/api/index.js` and `webman/api/compilerlibref/index.js`
 are kept if they already exist.
 You can use `make clean` to delete all generated files.

+The javascript files in the `html_processing/js` dir add functionality but the web-manual is still browsable without them:

+- `scroll.js`: adds smooth scrolling in the html page, but only for near targets.
+The reason is that when you jump to another place in a text, if the jump is immediate (no scrolling), you easily get lost;
+  for instance you usually don't even realize that the target of the link is just half a page below!
+Thus smooth scrolling helps _understanding the structure_ of the document.
+However, when the target is very far, the browser will scroll a huge amount of text very quickly, and this becomes useless, and even painful for the eye.
+Hence we disable smooth scrolling for far targets.

+- `search.js`: adds an 'as-you-type quick search widget', which recognize values, modules, and type signatures.
+It is very useful, but of course not strictly necessary.